rita-garcia/unicanterbury-python-swap/_sources/index.rst

 Thank you for taking part in this study!
 We are researchers who are trying to improve the teaching and learning of programming.

 This study has four parts.
-It will take approximately 50 minutes to complete the study.
+It will take approximately 30 minutes or less to complete the study.
 Please do the parts in order and answer questions to the best of your ability without any outside help.
 You can stop working on a problem after you worked on it for about five minutes without solving it.